asynkron/asynkron.otelmcp/src/Asynkron.JsEngine/context.md

 - `Cons` / `Symbol` – Minimal cons cell and symbol types that underpin the S-expression tree.
 - `Evaluator` – Walks the S-expression program, maintaining lexical environments, closures, host interop via `IJsCallable`, and materialises object literals into prototype-aware `JsObject` instances with property access support.
 Method calls bind the object instance to the `this` symbol so functions can reference their receivers, and the `new` form wires constructor prototypes onto created objects while class declarations translate into constructor/prototype setups.
 - Array literals lower into `JsArray` instances so indexed reads/writes, sparse growth, and `length` property lookups behave in a JavaScript-like manner alongside existing object/property support.
+- Variable declarations cover `let`, `var`, and `const`; the evaluator hoists `var` bindings into the nearest function/global scope and blocks reassignment for `const` values.
-- Control flow keywords such as `if`, `while`, `do/while`, and `for` are parsed into dedicated S-expressions so the evaluator can execute branching logic, handle loop-scoped variables, and respect `break`/`continue` statements.
+- Control flow keywords such as `if`, `while`, `do/while`, `for`, and `switch` are parsed into dedicated S-expressions so the evaluator can execute branching logic, handle loop-scoped variables, and respect `break`/`continue` statements (including switch fallthrough and scoped breaks).
 - `JsObject` – Lightweight dictionary that tracks a `__proto__` chain so property lookups can traverse prototypes.
 - `JsEngine` – Public façade that exposes parsing and evaluation helpers and allows custom globals to be registered.